 INTRODUCTION

-Soot sometimes called black soot or black carbon (BC), is a fine black or brown powder that can be slightly sticky and most strongly light absorbing component of particulate matter (PM), which is formed by the incomplete combustion of fossil fuels, biofuels, and biomass (U.S. EPA, 2011b) In pollution terms, soot is a common word for a type of particle pollution known as PM2.5—particulate matter with a diameter of 2.5 micrometers or less.
+Soot sometimes called black soot or black carbon (BC), is a fine black or brown powder that can be slightly sticky and most strongly light absorbing component of particulate matter (PM), which is formed by the incomplete combustion of fossil fuels, biofuels, and biomass (U.S. EPA, 2011b).
+In pollution terms, soot is a common word for a type of particle pollution known as PM2.5—particulate matter with a diameter of 2.5 micrometers or less.
 These tiny particles in soot (PM2.5) pose unique health challenges, when inhaled, penetrate deep into bronchiolar tissue, producing oxidative stress, pulmonary inflammation, and potentially deoxyribonucleic acid damage (Niranjan & Thakur, 2017; Whyte et al., 2020;).

 Soot is released into the air as either very minute particles or liquid droplets has adverse impacts on ecosystems, visibility impairment, agricultural production, materials soiling and degradation (EPA, 2012).
 A primary component of soot is black carbon which absorbs light more than any other particle matter.
 For example, black carbon may absorb a million times more energy than the same mass’s carbon dioxide (CO2).
 Because of this energy absorption and interaction with clouds, black carbon is a significant source of concern for climate change.
-It is linked to rising temperatures, ice, and snow melting, especially in sensitive area.
+It is linked to rising temperatures, ice and snow melting, especially in sensitive areas.

 In recent years, Port Harcourt, Nigeria’s oil-rich city in the Niger Delta, has encountered a slew of environmental degradation, which constitutes a source of tension among different stakeholders (government, oil industries, community members, and civil societies).
 However, the most devastating of these is soot pollution (black carbon), affecting the city and its environs.
-Port Harcourt, one of the cities in Nigeria, is the heart of oil and gas exploration in the region is significantly affected by the immense oil exploration and production operations as well as the high population growth rate (Olowoporoku et al., 2021; Yakubu, 2017; Whyte et al., 2020).
+Port Harcourt, one of the cities in Nigeria, is the heart of oil and gas exploration in the region that is significantly affected by the immense oil exploration and production operations as well as the high population growth rate (Olowoporoku et al., 2021; Yakubu, 2017; Whyte et al., 2020).

 Similarly, the usage of biomass fuels such as firewood, indiscriminate burning of plants and garbage, traffic and industrial pollutants, and gas flaring have all contributed to the air pollution in this region (Godson, 2011; Omisakin, 2022; Whyte et al., 2020).